 You can book just about any cruise that’s available directly through the cruise line on Costco Travel.
-The prices are typically similar or cheaper to those you’ll find booking directly.
-But the benefit of using Costco Travel is you could earn a Costco cash card, which you can then use to purchase merchandise or gas at any of their warehouse clubs in the US and Canada.
+The prices are typically similar or cheaper to those you’ll find booking directly, but the benefit of using Costco Travel is you could earn a Costco shop card, which you can then use to purchase merchandise or gas at any of their warehouse clubs in the U.S. and Canada.

-If you’re looking for exclusive Costco Travel cruise deals, I recommend checking out the “Featured Cruises” section of the site.
-These packages might come with a larger Costco cash card or extra perks like an all-inclusive beverage package.
+If you’re looking for exclusive Costco Travel cruise deals, we recommend checking out the “Featured Cruises” section of the site.
+These packages come with additional perks like a larger Costco cash card or extra savings like an all-inclusive beverage package.

-I found a 7-night cruise on the Disney Fantasy, which departs from Port Canaveral in Florida and stops in:
+I found a seven-night cruise on the Disney Fantasy, which departs from Port Canaveral in Florida and stops in:

 Disney cruises are popular because they include Disney Character experiences, excellent food, and adult nightclubs and lounges.

-I found a 7-night Mediterranean cruise on the Royal Caribbean Rhapsody of the Seas, which departs from Venice, Italy and stops in:
+I found a seven-night Mediterranean cruise on the Royal Caribbean Rhapsody of the Seas, which departs from Venice, Italy and stops in:

 - Dubrovnik, Croatia